cybros-network/cybros-network/docs/ideas.md

 These are must things when it becomes a serious business.

-### The Haven production network
+### The Haven main network

-It will be the permanent production network.
+It will be the permanent main network.

 ### Becoming a public decentralized off-chain computing network

 This is the final goal, will achieve when above ideas are cleared, so this one should always be placed at the end of the list :)

+## Questions

+### Allow to attach a small size of memo on submit heartbeat

+The chain doesn't care what it is, it may be useful for monitoring worker metrics.

+It will not store on chain, just on event.

+However, it will increase Call data which would harmful for total TXs in a block, and I'm not sure how useful for monitoring workers, people should build their own monitoring for their workers.

 ## Archived